What is Automation Testing? Switch to Faster Business Operations

 3. Frequent Feedback

-Frameworks like Cypress and Selenium are known to accelerate test case execution.
+Automation testing frameworks like Cypress and Selenium are known to accelerate test case execution.
 A swift and uninterrupted test results in frequent feedback, which can be incorporated into the product to produce a better outcome.
 It is rapid and accurate, and helps agile teams through error-free and intricate feedback.

 4. Higher Delivery Speed

 Your application must constantly release new features to stay ahead in the game, but a buggy one can do more harm than good.
-Automated testing accelerates regression testing to minimize the time between integrating and releasing a new feature.
-Churning out meaningful features at the right time will get you the maximum gain from the process.
+Automated testing accelerates regression testing, minimizing the time between integrating and releasing a new feature.

 5. Scalable Testing

-Even a noteworthy team, in size and experience, lacks the agility and accuracy of automation frameworks for parallel testing, cross-browser testing, load testing, and much more.
+Even a noteworthy team, in size and experience, lacks the agility and accuracy of automation frameworks for parallel testing, cross-browser testing, load testing, and more.

-Phases of Automation Testing
+Levels of Automation Testing

 Depicting the phases of automation testing